 Hooded Eyes Makeup Tutorial

-This stunning smokey-gold eye makeup look is perfect for evening wear.
+This stunning smokey eye for hooded eyes is a perfect look for evening wear.
 If you want an eye makeup look that is suitable for daytime, ditch the gold or anything that is too shimmery.

 What You Need